okuhlen/mediguru-data-extraction/readme.md

 # How to contribute

 If you would like to contribute to this tool, or have some bugs to report, or have questions, please open an issue, or pull request with your changes.
-Please leave the "Karen"/"Kevin" keyboard warrior engine elsewhere; such energy will not be entertained!
+Please leave the Karen/Kevin keyboard warrior antics elsewhere; such energy will not be entertained!
 You may also send me an email/message and I will try my best to respond.
 Miss me with the Karen/Kevin energy.